-The genset has a water-separator fuel filter (Figure 4-1 or 4-2).
-Check for other up-stream filters which may also need to be drained or replaced.

-Draining Water and Sediment: Drain water and sediment more often than scheduled (Table 4-1) if fuel quality is poor or condensation cannot be avoided.
+Draining Water and Sediment: The genset may have a water-separator type of fuel filter (Figure 4-1, 4-2).
+Also check for up-stream water-separator type fuel filters.
+Drain water and sediment more often than scheduled (Table 4-1) if fuel quality is poor or condensation cannot be avoided.
+Dispose of the water, sediment and fuel drained off in accordance with local environmental regulations.